 \section{Introduction}

-One of the long-standing problems in astrophysics concerns the process that regulates star formation in galaxies.
-Only a small fraction ($<10-20\%$) of baryonic matter in the galaxy halo is currently in the form of stars \citep[e.g.][]{Behroozi:2013, Behroozi:2019}, indicating that galaxies have been relatively inefficient in forming stars from their available gas reservoir across cosmic time.
+One long-standing problem in astrophysics is the process that regulates star formation in galaxies.
+Only a small fraction ($<10-20\%$) of the baryonic matter in the galaxy halo is currently in the form of stars \citep[e.g.][]{Behroozi:2013, Behroozi:2019}, indicating that galaxies have been relatively inefficient in forming stars from their available gas reservoir across cosmic time.
 Without a mechanism that balances gas accretion and star formation, available models of galaxy formation incorporating the standard cold dark matter paradigm \citep[e.g.,][]{White:1978} expect the stellar-to-baryon fraction to be well above $50-80\%$, depending on the stellar mass \citep[e.g.,][]{Henriques:2019}.
-Yet, the primary mechanisms responsible for regulating star formation in galaxies are still unclear and debated.
-Theoretical models suggest that the energy injected by supernova explosions and the radiation pressure from hot, young stars and active galactic nuclei (AGN) drive the bulk motion of gas at velocities of hundreds of \kms\ on galactic scales \citep[e.g.,][]{Debuhr:2012,Li:2017,Nelson:2019, Mitchell:2020, Pandya:2021}.
-Such fast-outflowing gas is supposed to have a significant impact on galaxies, removing or heating the supply of cold gas required for star formation, generating turbulence in the interstellar medium (ISM), shaping galaxy morphology and kinematics, and polluting the circum-galactic medium (CGM) with metal-enriched material.
-Galactic outflows and their feedback processes are required in state-of-the-art simulations to self-regulate star formation in low-mass and massive galaxies \citep[e.g.,][]{Ceverino:2018}.
-Thus, studying outflow demographics across cosmic time and the impact of feedback on the host galaxy and the surrounding environment is needed to confirm or disprove current models of galaxy formation and evolution.
+The primary mechanisms that regulate star formation in galaxies are still unclear and debated, however.
+Theoretical models suggest that the energy injected by supernova explosions and the radiation pressure from hot, young stars and active galactic nuclei (AGN) drive the bulk motion of gas at velocities of hundreds of \kms\ on galactic scales \citep[e.g.,][]{Debuhr:2012,Li:2017, Nelson:2019, Mitchell:2020, Pandya:2021}.
+This fast-outflowing gas is thought to have a significant impact on galaxies by removing or heating the supply of cold gas required for star formation, generating turbulence in the interstellar medium (ISM), shaping galaxy morphology and kinematics, and polluting the circumgalactic medium (CGM) with metal-enriched material.
+Galactic outflows and their feedback processes are required in cosmological simulations to self-regulate the star formation in low-mass and massive galaxies \citep[e.g.,][]{Ceverino:2018}.
+Thus, we need to study outflow demographics across cosmic time and the impact of feedback on the host galaxy and the surrounding environment to confirm or disprove the current models of galaxy formation and evolution.